The 28-Day Kettlebell Swing Challenge

 Q: Why exactly those four additional exercises?

-A: 1# to make the challenge harder; 2# to work the anterior chain muscles; 3# the screw press is such a golden oldie, it needs to be revived, I want to see this exercise make its return in the gym; 4# so you don’t get bored; 5# if you can’t do high volume sets you’ll be doing a whole lot of additional exercises.
+A: 1# to make the challenge harder; 2# to work the anterior chain muscles; 3# the bent press is such a golden oldie, it needs to be revived, I want to see this exercise make its return in the gym; 4# so you don’t get bored; 5# if you can’t do high volume sets you’ll be doing a whole lot of additional exercises.

-Q: Can I do just push-ups after each set one day, and the next day just front squats etc.?
+Q: Can I do just push-ups after each set one day, and the next day just front squats, etc.?

 A: Yes, as long as you use what is prescribed it’s all good on how you program and complete the challenge.